 Nans Sous Sainte Anne is in the Franche Comte, which is halfway down the eastern side of France, close to the Swiss border, a little to the south of Besancon.
 The nearest small towns are Salins-les-Bains, Ornans, and Levier.
-A variety of carriers service this area directly from Paris and other cities; the TGV, the high speed train, can take you close to your final destination.
-It is 2 1/2 hours by high speed rail from Paris.
+A variety of carriers service this area directly from Paris and other cities; the TGV, the high speed train, can take you to Frasne, the closest train station, where we would pick you up.
+It is 2 3/4 hours by high speed rail from Paris and 1 1/2 from Geneva.

 Complete directions will be sent to you upon request.